 I met a group of children who were ready to play Ram Lila.
 Dressed up as Ram, Sita, Laxman, and Hanuman, they waited for Ram Lila to begin.
 This is the closest I have been to watching the famous Ram Lila of Kashi.

 The temple at Shivpur is the simplest.
 There are 5 Shivalingas in 5 sizes in descending order ascribed to each of the Pandavas.
 The ancient well near the temple is called Draupadi Kund.

 This temple pretty much comes within the city limits and you would see the city go around it.

 This temple is located on the northern edge of Varanasi.
 A lovely temple overlooks the large tank.
 We took the stairs to reach the temple, and said our prayers before talking to the priest.
 He took us to a smaller temple next to the main temple where there is an idol of Kapil Muni.
 It is believed that this Shivalinga was established by Kapil Muni.

 The final stop before you take a boat back on Ganga is Jaun Ganesh temple.
 A small Ganesh temple with a lovely Ganesh Image overlooks the Ganga, almost at the confluence of Varna & Ganga.

-This temple is located very close to Adi Keshav Ghat, that is one of the northernmost ghats of Varanasi.
+This temple is located very close to Adi Keshav Ghat, which is one of the northernmost ghats of Varanasi.
 People take Jaun or Oat saplings from this temple and plant them in Ganga.
 It is said that planting in oat saplings in Ganga is akin to accomplishing a big task.
-In the local language, they say ‘ Ganga ji mein jaun bo diye’ meaning you have achieved a big thing.
+In the local language, they say ‘ Ganga Ji mein jaun bo diye’ meaning you have achieved a big thing.

 From here take the boat back to Manikarnika ghat to complete the yatra.